 What's a Regular Lemon?

 A regular lemon is the deep yellow fruit you see nearly all the time and in every supermarket or produce stand.
-Lemon trees grow anywhere the temperature does not fall below 55°F. Florida is the leading U.S. lemon-producing state.
+Lemons grow anywhere the temperature does not fall below 55°F. Florida is the leading U.S. lemon-producing state.

 Regular lemons are somewhat elongated or pointed at the ends, and have a tough, protective skin, with a thick, bitter pith.
 Lemon is a popular garnish, as well as a popular recipe ingredient.
 See these delicious Meyer lemon recipes.